Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain

 Having found the desired curvature components and their weights, responses of the mV4 neurons corresponding to a given Macaque V4 cell to an arbitrary stimulus $s$ can be obtained by:

 The diagram in Figure~\ref{fig:model_architecture}(\subref{subfig:sparse_model}) shows the different components of our sparse coding formulation.
 The green box in this figure corresponds to the green arrow in Figure~\ref{fig:model_architecture}(\subref{subfig:hierarchy}).
-To perform the optimization in Equation~\ref{eq:sparse_optimization}, we alternate between optimizing for the sparse code vector $\gamma$ and the parameters of the Gaussian kernels, $\mathbf{V}$.
-Optimization over the parameters of the Gaussian kernels is similar to parameterized dictionary learning algorithm explained in~\cite{ataee2010parametric}.